sqlparser/gsp_demo_java/src/main/java/demos/dlineage/readme.md

 java -jar gudusoft.dlineage.jar /t mssql /f path_to_sql_file
 ```

-## 3. Analyze data linege from a database
+## 3. Analyze data lineage from a database
-Since version 2.2.0, the dlineage tool no longer connect to the database to analyze
+The dlineage tool can connect to the database instance and analyze the metadata to generate the data lineage automatically.

-the data lineage directly.
-Instead, it accepts a metadata json file which
-includes all metadata of a database and analyze the data lineage from this json file.
+### 3.1 connect and analyze data lineage

-### 3.1 extract metdata from database
 Please use `/fromdb` parameter to export metadta from the database.

 `/fromdb` parameter:

+-dbVendor: Database type, Use colon to split dbVendor and version if specific version is required. (<dbVendor>:<version>, such as dbvmysql:5.7)

 -host: Database host name (ip address or domain name)